Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 <li>

-Your cluster is now installing!
+Your cluster is now installing and will be ready in the coming 20 minutes!

 <img src="/img/installing-cluster.png" />